3neti/ayuda-docs/docs/benefits-beneficiaries.md

 5. **Dignity and autonomy** (you choose how to use assistance)
 6. **Protection** (fraud-resistant system)

-SADP treats beneficiaries as citizens with rights, not as passive recipients of charity.
+UDDF treats beneficiaries as citizens with rights, not as passive recipients of charity.